2captcha/2captcha-java/README.md

 ```

 ### hCaptcha
-Method to solve GeeTest puzzle captcha.
-Returns a set of tokens as JSON.
+Method to solve hCaptcha captcha.
+Returns a token.
+Use `setExtendedResponse` to get `respKey`  and `useragent` in captcha answer.

 ```java
 HCaptcha captcha = new HCaptcha();